A Woman Seeking A 'Free Birth' Is Met With Fierce Backlash When Her Child Is Stillborn

 “If you define the adverse outcome as having a dead baby or a dead mom, then [the risk is] much less than 1 percent.
 But if you define it as having a cesarean birth, it’s 20 to 25 percent, so that’s the trade-off.
 I’d rather have a living baby and a cesarean birth than have a dead baby or be dead myself.”

-But within the Facebook group were several people who had infiltrated the group under false names and false pretenses, and they were harsh with their criticism after the death of Journey Moon, largely blaming the founder of the freebirthers group, sharing memes in which she was called a “baby killer.”
+But within the Facebook group were several people who had infiltrated it under false names and false pretenses, and they were harsh with their criticism after the death of Journey Moon, largely blaming the founder of the freebirthers group, sharing memes in which she was called a “baby killer.”

 Lisa explained to The Daily Beast that instead of mourning her daughter she spent the time after the stillbirth defending herself.